Christianq010/fsnd_Item-Catalog-linux-server/README.md

 ### Running the Database
 * The PostgreSQL database server will automatically be started inside the VM.
  * Run `psql` inside the VM command-line tool to access it and run SQL statements: eg. `select * from table_name;`
+* Populate the database with some dummy data by running `python data.py` inside the VM.

 ### Logging out and in
 * Run `vagrant reload` if you edit the Vagrant file or make other changes to code that would affect the virtual machine.